PouceHeure/ros_popup_img/readme.md

 This package creates an image with a title and a subtitle.
 The popup level changes the background color.

-Once the image is generated a bridge allows publishes the image.
+Once the image is generated, a bridge publishes it.
 So the image can be exploited, for example, it's possible to add an image viewer inside a rqt_gui.

 # Setup: (TODO)